How To Add Legal Pages To Your WordPress Site

 • DMCA Compliance

-• Privacy Policy: Google, DoubleClick DART, etc.
+• Privacy Policy: Google, DART, etc.

 • Terms of Service (ToS) & Conditions of Use.

-More info:
+More information:

 WordPress Legal Plugins

-WP Legal Pages Plugin
+WP Legal Pages Plugin For WordPress

-WordPress Plugin - WordPress Legal Pages
+WordPress Legal Pages

-(WordPress Plugin – WordPress Legal Pages)
+(WordPress Plugin – WP Legal Pages)

 Some of the reasons to consider using WP Legal Pages plugin are:

-• Quick And Easy To Use – Set up most of your basic legal pages in a few minutes with a few mouse clicks.
+• Very Quick And Easy To Use – Set up most of your basic legal pages in a few minutes with a few mouse clicks.

 • Additional Features – The plugin is updated with new features when new versions are released.

-WordPress Legal Pages Plugin - Legal Pages Menu
+WP Legal Pages Plugin For WordPress - Legal Pages Menu

-(WP Legal Pages Plugin For WordPress – Menu)
+(WP Legal Pages – Menu)

-WordPress Legal Pages Plugin For WordPress - Settings Screen
+WP Legal Pages Plugin - Settings Screen

-(WP Legal Pages Plugin – Settings Area)
+(WordPress Legal Pages – Settings Screen)

 WP Legal Pages - Pre-configured Templates

-(WordPress Legal Pages – Pre-configured Templates)
+(WP Legal Pages Plugin – Pre-configured Legal Templates)

 Legal page templates include: